 There is a definite benefit in applying for a graduate scheme with PwC sooner rather than later.
 Despite increasing its number of vacancies over recent years, over half of PwC’s graduate roles are often secured by January.
 The firm states quite clearly: ‘For most of our graduate and undergraduate programmes, we recruit on a rolling basis, which means when our roles open, they will fill up on a first come first served basis.’

-Although some of the elements of the application process outlined below may differ according to the role you’re applying for, here are the five basic steps you can expect during the PwC selection process:
+Although some of the elements of the application process outlined below may differ according to the role you’re applying for, here is a snapshot of the six basic steps you can expect during the PwC selection process.
+PwC provides excellent further detailed advice, tips and elearning tools on its website.

-The next stage is to complete a series of games-based psychometric assessments.
+The next stage involves completing a series of games-based psychometric assessments.
 These will be assessing your:

 - cognitive skills